joshuacox/mknginx/README.md

 `make sitecert`

-will mget you a SSL/TLS certificate from LetsEncrypt
+will get you a SSL/TLS certificate from LetsEncrypt

 `make prod`